European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 - [A2: Ratio of cycle infrastructure to all public roads](Visualization/Europe_map_A2.html)

+The map presents two layers one for the amount of cycle infrastructure, the bubble map indicates the total infrastructure and a barplot of the different types of infrastructure.
+The maps are colored to represent the magnitude of the metric of interest.
+By hovering the mouse over the area of interest the tooltip will display the main metrics.
+Similarly, the size of the dots is proportional to the total  cycle infrastructure.
+By clicking in the circles, a bar plot with the types of infrastructure will be displayed along with a link to explore the details.

   > **Note**
-> The ratio of cycle infrasctucture to public roads, is an indicator of road coverage by cycle infrastructure.
+> <div style="text-align: justify"> The ratio of cycle infrasctucture to public roads, is an indicator of road coverage by cycle infrastructure.
 The extended cycle infrastructure used in the nomitator considered: cycle tracks, shared pedestrians (cycle and pedestrian paths), cycle lanes, limited access roads, bus lanes and cycle streets.
 While the road newtork used in the denominator was calculated by integrating main roads plus local roads .
 The local roads were selected using the following tags ["residential", "living_street", "unclassified"].
-Please visit our methodology section to obtain more insights on the data processing.
+Please visit our methodology section to obtain more insights on the data processing. </div>

 <iframe src="https://ajchavez94.github.io/Visualization/Europe_map_A2.html" height="900" width="900" name="iframe_a" title="Iframe Example"></iframe>